RawanAlzowaid/TeamProject-3308/README.md

 *[optional] you can add priority (Critical, High, Med, Low, Nice-to-have), you can add topic/area (e.g., Login, Profile, DB, etc.), you can add user type (e.g., Admin, end user, potential customer,…)

-1)As a student, I want to be able to exchange equal-quality things so that I can save money.
+01)As a student, I want to be able to find needed school supplies so that I can save money.
-2)As a seller, I want to be able to show my location so that people who are intrested in buying can see where I am.
+02)As a busy parent, I want to be able to show my location so that people who are intrested in the items can see where I am and I dont have to take time to drive somewhere to drop it off.
+03)As a mover, I want to be able to get rid of large items like furniture so that I dont have to pay the large fee trash companies charge.
+04)As an environmentally concious member of the community, I would like to have someone reuse my items so I am not contributing to landfills and ocean trash problems.
+05)As a small business owner that refurbishes items / resells them, I want to be connected to people who dont have time/effort to post things to ebay or craigslist, so that I can have more previously overlooked items for my store.
-3)As a buyer, I want to be able to see the things that are up for sale sp that I can see if what the seller is offering fits the description.
+06)As a bored bus-rider, I want something to scroll through to pass the time that maybe I can benefit from if I happen to find something cool.

 # Methodology: Waterfall, iterfall, Agile, mash-up